Lakewood Church: Slow response to Hurricane Harvey

 On August 15, 2018, the City of Houston and Mayor Sylvester Turner proclaimed a "Lakewood Church Day" in honor of Lakewood's assistance in reconstruction efforts across the Houston area.
-It stated Lakewood has provided "assistance to more than 1,150 Houston-area families whose homes were damaged or destroyed by floodwaters" and bought "1.1 million dollars in building materials, furniture, appliances, and paid labor, as well as through the contribution of more than 2,500 volunteers".
+It stated Lakewood has provided "assistance to more than 1,150 Houston-area families whose homes were damaged or destroyed by floodwaters," and bought "1.1 million dollars in building materials, furniture, appliances, and paid labor, as well as through the contribution of more than 2,500 volunteers."

-2021 Texas Freeze Response

-Lakewood Church quickly opened its doors during 2021 Texas Freeze, when the state also had power failures in many places.
-Lakewood sent out Internet notices that it was open as a Warming Center.

-However, perhaps as a hangover from Hurricane Harvey from 2017, rumors circulated on social media that Lakewood was not open, with these rumors often misspelling Joel’s last name as “Olsteen.”